Alkaline water electrolysis

 The technology has a long history in the chemical industry.
 The first large-scale demand for hydrogen emerged in late 19th century for lighter-than-air aircraft, and before the advent of steam reforming in the 1930s, the technique was competitive.

-In the context of decarbonisation of industry alkaline water electrolysis can be regarded as an important technology enabling efficient energy conversion and storage.
+Hydrogen-based technologies have evolved significantly since the initial discovery of hydrogen and its early application as a buoyant gas approximately 250 years ago.
+In 1804, the Swiss inventor Francois Isaac de Rivaz secured a patent for the inaugural hydrogen-powered vehicle.
+This prototype, equipped with a four-wheel design, utilised an internal combustion engine (ICE) fuelled by a mixture of hydrogen and oxygen gases.
+The hydrogen fuel was stored in a balloon, and ignition was achieved through an electrical starter known as a Volta starter.
+The combustion process propelled the piston within the cylinder, which, upon descending, activated a wheel through a ratchet mechanism.
+This invention could be viewed as an early embodiment of a system comprising hydrogen storage, conduits, valves, and a conversion device.

+Approximately four decades after the military scientist Ritter developed the first electrolyser, the chemists Schoenbein and Sir Grove independently identified and showcased the fuel cell concept.
+This technology operates in reverse to electrolysis around the year 1839.
+This discovery marked a significant milestone in the field of hydrogen technology, demonstrating the potential for hydrogen as a source of clean energy.

 Structure and materials

-The electrodes are typically separated by a thin porous foil (with a thickness between 0.050 to 0.5 mm), commonly referred to as diaphragm or separator.
+The electrodes are typically separated by a thin porous foil, commonly referred to as diaphragm or separator.
 The diaphragm is non-conductive to electrons, thus avoiding electrical shorts between the electrodes while allowing small distances between the electrodes.
 The ionic conductivity is supplied by the aqueous alkaline solution, which penetrates in the pores of the diaphragm.
+Asbestos diaphragms have been used for a long time due to their effective gas separation, low cost, and high chemical stability; however, their use is restricted by the Rotterdam Convention.
 The state-of-the-art diaphragm is Zirfon, a composite material of zirconia and Polysulfone.
 The diaphragm further avoids the mixing of the produced hydrogen and oxygen at the cathode and anode, respectively.
+The thickness of asbestos diaphragms ranges from 2 to 5 mm, while Zirfon diaphragms range from 0.2 to 0.5 mm.

-Typically, Nickel based metals are used as the electrodes for alkaline water electrolysis.
+Typically, nickel based metals are used as the electrodes for alkaline water electrolysis.
 Considering pure metals, Ni is the least active non-noble metal.
 The high price of good noble metal electrocatalysts such as platinum group metals and their dissolution during the oxygen evolution is a drawback.
 Ni is considered as more stable during the oxygen evolution, but stainless steel has shown good stability and better catalytic activity than Ni at high temperatures during the Oxygen Evolution Reaction (OER).